tanzealist/Uber-Fare-predictor/README.md

 These insights can guide future iterations of the modeling process, prompting considerations such as additional feature engineering, alternative model selection, or further hyperparameter tuning to enhance predictive performance.
 ```

-Make sure to replace the placeholder paths like `path/to/your/folium-visualization.png`, `path/to/your/dashboard-screenshot.png`, and `path/to/your/model-performance-graph.png` with the actual paths to your images.